portworx/lcfs/lcfs/README.md

 As of now, all metadata (inodes, directories, bmap, extended attributes etc), stay in memory until the layer is unmounted or layer/file is deleted.
 There is no upper limit on how many of those could be cached.
+Actual amount of metadata is cached, not page aligned metadata.

 Each layer maintains a hash table for its inodes using a hash generated using the inode number.
 This hash table is private to that layer.